 Students are expected to dress in a fashion that promotes a positive, safe, and focused learning environment.
 Students and parents are expected to use discretion to ensure that student clothing is appropriate for school.
-Pursuant to school board policy, clothing that contains religious or racially intimidating symbols (e.g. swastika, Confederate flag, etc.) or messages that are disruptive to the learning environment are not permitted.
+Pursuant to school board policy, clothing that contains symbols that intimidate based on religion or race (e.g., swastika, Confederate flag, etc.) or messages that are disruptive to the learning environment are not permitted.
 Sexually suggestive messages, clothing that promotes drug and/or alcohol use, or violence are not permitted.
 For health and safety reasons, students are required to wear shoes or footwear with soles.
 Final decisions regarding dress code are exclusively up to administrative discretion.